 Since the bottom shelf didn’t have a rail to hold essentials while the child’s tea cart was in use, I decided to add my own.
 This galley rail is often seen on hutches and such to hold dishes on shelving.
-I must say, I paid way more for this stuff than I did the table, but thought it was too cute and added so much more function.
+I must say, I paid way more for this stuff than I did the table.
+However, I think it is too cute and added so much more function.
 In order to attach it, I had JC help me cut them into a mitered box on our miter saw while I prepped the table.
 Attaching them from the bottom with screws is how I planned to make it stable.
 So, I needed to mark where the rails would sit and then pre-drilled the holes.
 Then attach with screw from the bottom up.

 For the mitered corners, I used my nailer and brads to tighten everything up.
 I love my tools!! #toolsoverjewels is my motto.

 Since my table was a cherry/mahogany stain, I did stain the raw wood to match the table before proceeding since I planned to distress, but I didn’t want any bleed through.
-To prevent that, I used BOSS Primer and my Square Brush to seal it all in.
+To prevent that, I used a stain-blocking primer and my paint brush to seal it all in.
 It also seals in any odors that may be present as well.

 First, I painted the wheels because I knew I would most likely get some on the table legs.
 That’s where I had a little artistic fun that I’ll show you in a bit.
-For the main part of the table, I used the Tea Rose.
+For the main part of the table, I used a soft pink.

 I fell in love with that soft pink color when I first used it on my vintage vanity.
 Then, I used it again on this Ethan Allen table.
 It’s just so sweet!
 After the first coat cured, I added another coat and let it dry.
-Once all was cured, I added some panels of vintage wall paper to the shelf and top.
-Then, I used White Wax to seal the paint, as well as soften it and add dimension to the nooks and crannies.
+Next, I added some panels of vintage wall paper to the shelf and top.
+Then, I used white wax to seal the paint, as well as soften it and add dimension to the nooks and crannies.
 Simply brush it on and the buff off with a soft cloth.

-I seriously could have when crazy detailing this thing because it’s so fun, but I reigned in my vigor and decided to add a few elements to those turnings in the galley rail.
+I seriously could have when crazy detailing this thing because it’s so fun.
+However, I reigned in my vigor and decided to add a few elements to those turnings in the galley rail.

 So fun, right?
-Well, here is my little vision come to life.
 I hope you love it as much as my kids and I do!

 Needless to say I had such fun repurposing that side table into this child’s tea cart.
 My heart is in creating, especially for kids young and old.
 Yes, I made just about everything in this picture, including the kids. haha.
 If you remember a few years ago, I shared how I used many of these food items as therapy while I was pregnant with my little girl that was born too soon.
 I was on bedrest and created and created to keep myself from going crazy with worry.
 Tears flow each time I think of her and my other baby we lost as well.
 But…this is a happy time.

 These precious two are my youngest girls and they had such a hoot helping me stage this scene.
-They couldn’t wait until we were done so they could really play.
+They couldn’t wait to play.
 So sweet they set extra settings for their sister and sibling in heaven.
 Sweet reunion one day!